 Often, estate planning includes provisions or documentation that will lay the groundwork for possible incapacity due to illness, degenerative diseases, advanced age, traumatic accidents or any other causes.
-By working with an experienced attorney, you can specify what type of care you want to receive and how you want your finances and assets managed should you become incapacitated.
+By working with an experienced elder law attorney, you can specify what type of care you want to receive and how you want your finances and assets managed should you become incapacitated.

 At Barberi Law, our attorneys have the experience and extensive legal knowledge necessary to provide guidance to our clients and create sound incapacity plans that take all of our clients’ wishes into account.
 We are prepared to answer all questions that you may have about incapacity and estate planning, including commonly asked questions, such as:

 - When should you plan for potential incapacity?

 - Are there any differences between incapacity based on illness or disability?

 - How detailed of a plan do I need?